-- the ways in which society relies on organisations and how external influences can affect them ٠ - a range of methods that businesses and other organisations use to meet customer needs - enterprising skills and attributes - how to analyse and interpret business information and communicate it in a clear and concise way
+- the ways in which society relies on organisations and how external influences can affect them - a range of methods that businesses and other organisations use to meet customer needs - enterprising skills and attributes - how to analyse and interpret business information and communicate it in a clear and concise way

-Regular tests are used to inform pupils of their progress.
+Regular mid-unit and end-of-unit tests are used to inform pupils of their progress.
 Grades are determined by the final examination (90 marks, 75%) and an assignment carried out in class (30 marks, 25%).

 Homework will be done on a regular basis with the completion of work from lessons.
-Students will also be expected to complete formal questions in preparation for tests and exams every two weeks.
+Students will also be expected to prepare for short timed questions each week - completed in class.
+Pupils will have access to all resources and notes online to assist them with their homework assignments and can also be used for revision purposes.

-Department CHEMISTRY

-Course Chemistry
+Department CHEMISTRY Course Chemistry

-Level Higher

-Entry Requirement S4 → S5 National 5 Chemistry with Grades A, B or C or If wanting to take Chemistry for the first time: Grade A or B in National 5 Physics, Biology or Maths Must see Curricular Leader for any other entry requirements Entry Requirement S5 → S6 National 5 Chemistry with Grades A, B or C or Higher Chemistry Grade C or D If wanting to take Chemistry for the first time : Grade A or B in Higher Physics, Higher Biology/Human Biology or Higher Maths or Grades A or B in National 5 Physics, Biology or Maths Must see Curricular Leader for any other entry requirements Progression Route This Course or its Units may provide progression to: Advanced Higher Chemistry, Higher Physics, Higher Biology/Human Biology Careers: Pharmacologist Analytical Chemist Chemical engineer Forensic scientist Finance (accountancy) Healthcare scientist, clinical biochemistry Toxicologist Research scientist (physical sciences)
+Entry Requirement S4 → S5 National 5 Chemistry with Grades A, B or C or If wanting to take Chemistry for the first time: Grade A or B in National 5 Physics, Biology or Maths Must see Curricular Leader for any other entry requirements Entry Requirement S5 → S6 National 5 Chemistry with Grades A, B or C or Higher Chemistry Grade C or D If wanting to take Chemistry for the first time : Grade A or B in Higher Physics, Higher Biology/Human Biology or Higher Maths or Grades A or B in National 5 Physics, Biology or Maths Must see Curricular Leader for any other entry requirements

+This Course or its Units may provide progression to: Advanced Higher Chemistry, Higher Physics, Higher Biology/Human Biology Progression Route Careers: Pharmacologist Chemical engineer Finance (accountancy) ToxicologistAnalytical Chemist